Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ### 3.3 Upload JSON File On-Chain

-The JSON file can then be uploaded to the Bitcoin Cash blockchain using the [Bitcoin Files Specification](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md).
-[Here is example code](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/applications/bfp) for writing such a file using BFP.
+The JSON data above can be uploaded to the blockchain using the OP_RETURN of a single transaction.
+[Here is example code](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/low-level/op-return) for working with OP_RETURN.
+Also, the [memo-push](https://github.com/christroutner/memo-push) library can be used for this.

+- [Here is an example transaction](https://explorer.bitcoin.com/bch/tx/4b7d5eb0d27157c2862e0d507f6ea9438fa94230999690233610cc20d9b584f7) encoding an address in JSON, using the [Memo.cash protocol](https://memo.cash/protocol).

 ### 3.4 Use TXID in Document Hash Field